AlexUdekwu/FirstprojectSql/README.md

 ## Project/Goals

-To examine if the product revenue, name, category patterns can be extrapolated from the website data provided?
-What are the patterns with respect to user, country, and/or city.
+To identify the relationship between the tables on E-commerce database so to examine if the product revenue, name, category patterns can be extrapolated from the website data provide and  What are the patterns with respect to user, country, and/or city.

 ## Process